Building the City on a Hill

 - We represent classical Christian education nationally.

-- We direct over 20,000 parents per year to a classical Christian school nearby.
+- We help direct nearly 30,000 parents per year to a classical Christian school nearby.

 From the beginning, the ACCS has been engaging our world.
 We study all things, using scripture as an interpretive lens.
 Music, art, entertainment, culture, history, science, and much more is within our scope.
 We “pillage the Egyptians”, in the words of Augustine, by reclaiming all earthly treasures in subjection to Christ.
 You might see students debating environmental law, or considering excellence in pop music, or studying the insights of Steven Hawking.
 We promote learning that is Christ centered, but not isolated from the world and the culture around us.
 Ultimately, this approach led to the position Christianity once had in culture.